dbrand launches Teenage Mutant Ninja Turtles skins for Pixel 6 line

 dbrand is launching a collection of Teenage Mutant Ninja Turtles skins for the Pixel 6, 6 Pro and 6a.
-Inspired by the popular mass media franchise, users can now style their smartphones as Leonardo, Raphael, Donatello and Michelangelo.
+Inspired by the popular franchise, users can now style their smartphones as Leonardo, Raphael, Donatello and Michelangelo.

-The Toronto accessory company is widely known for its skins, accessories, and other tech products.
+The Toronto accessory company is widely known for its skins, accessories and other tech products.
 Now, the company is launching a new line of skins that oozes nostalgia for the early 90s.

 Each Teenage Mutant Ninja Turtle harkens to one of the iconic characters.
 The backing features an appropriate green colour.
 The skin features a coloured band across the Pixel 6a’s camera array, representing one of the four turtles.
 Of course, blue represents Leonardo, while Raphael is known for his red, Donatello’s purple and Michelangelo always sports orange.